AngryCarrot789/FramePFX/docs/Projects and Codebase.md

 # Projects

 FramePFX contains 5 main projects:
 - `PFXToolKitUI`: The base core project for the PFX toolkit.
+This may become a git submodule at some point, since this project contains lots of useful utilities and systems for a basic application (e.g. persistent configurations, command system and more)
 - `PFXToolKitUI.Avalonia`: The base UI project for the PFX toolkit.
-This and the above project contain nothing related to FramePFX and are basically just an extension of Avalonia.
+This and the above project contain nothing related to FramePFX and are basically just an extension of Avalonia with my own utilities.
 - `FramePFX`: This is the 'core' project or the backend of FramePFX, and contains the entire FramePFX API
 - `FramePFX.BaseFrontEnd`: This project references avalonia libraries, and contains some of the FramePFX UI components (such as binding utilities, model->control bi-dictionaries, and lots more).